beeety/Predictive-Analytics-For-Business/README.md

 Fresh produce has a short life span, and due to increasing costs, the company wants to have an accurate monthly sales forecast.

 #### Predictive Techniques
+* Segmentation and Clustering
+* Time Series Forecasting
-Segmentation and Clustering, Time Series Forecasting, Classification Model
+* Classification Model